codepath/android_guides/Animations.md

  * [Property Animations](http://developer.android.com/guide/topics/graphics/prop-animation.html) - This is the animation of any property between two values.
 Frequently used to animate views on screen such as rotating an image or fading out a button.
  * [[Activity Transitions|Animations#activity-transitions]] - Animates the transition as an Activity enters the screen when an Intent is executed.
  * [Fragment Transitions](http://android-er.blogspot.com/2013/04/implement-animation-in.html) - Animates the transition as a fragment enters or exits the screen when a transaction occurs.
- * [Layout Animation](http://developer.android.com/guide/topics/graphics/prop-animation.html#layout) - This allows us to enable animations on any layout container or other ViewGroup such as a ListView.
-With layout animations enabled, all changes to views inside the container will be animated.
+ * [[Layout Animations|Animations#layout-animations]] - This allows us to enable animations on any layout container or other ViewGroup such as LinearLayout, RelativeLayout, or ListView.
+Using the Transitions API (for Android 4.4 devices and above), the animations to the view changes can be specified.
+For lower versions, [layout animations](https://developer.android.com/guide/topics/graphics/prop-animation.html#layout) can still be enabled, but there is no way to dictate how the transitions occur.
  * [Drawable Animations](http://developer.android.com/guide/topics/graphics/drawable-animation.html) - Used to animate by displaying drawables in quick succession

 ### Material Animation Principles